Mixer #99 Do you enjoy cooking?

 Listen as six people share their thoughts about cooking, cleaning and preparing food.

 - Audio Slide Show

 Yes, I enjoy cooking, especially with my sister because I prepare all the things, but she will wash.
-That's our agreement, and I like to cook with the simple ingredients. less than five because it will little time.
+That's our agreement, and I like to cook with the simple ingredients, less than five because it will take little time.